Is it Worth Suing an Uninsured Driver?

 The driver might not have enough assets to pay what they owe you if you sue and win.
 Alternatively, suppose you file a first-party claim against your uninsured motorist coverage.
 In that case, you can only recover damages through an out-of-court settlement because you cannot sue your insurer.

 While these limitations may limit what you can recover, hiring a lawyer increases your chances of receiving a better settlement than you will probably get by suing the driver.
 Suing the uninsured driver might not be worth it unless they are financially capable of satisfying a judgment.
-After a crash with an uninsured driver, contact a car accident lawyer about your legal options.
+After a crash with an uninsured or underinsured driver, contact a car accident lawyer about your legal options.

 Free Consultation